 When using water in your own home, the expectation is for fresh and clean water to flow out from your pipes.
 If you detect that your water smells off, that isn’t normal and indicates a problem which needs to be addressed.

-Have you noticed that your water smells?
-If so, there could be a range of sources that are causing it.
-The smell might not be coming from the water itself – but, instead, from your pipes.
-Let’s go over some common smells homeowners notice from their water and what each one could mean.
+There could be a range of sources that are causing the pungent odor.
+The smell might not be coming from the water itself – but, worse, from your pipes.
+Our team at Mr. Plumber would like to share some common smells homeowners notice from their water and what each one could mean.

-If you notice rotten eggs or a sewer smell while running water, the cause could be as simple as a dirty drain or as complicated as bacteria in your water source.
-To find the source, you must test your water for odors in different places:
+If you notice rotten eggs or a sewer smell while running your faucet, it could be one of a few causes, ranging from a dirty drain to bacteria in your water source.
+To find the source, you must test your water for odors in different places.

-- Bacteria in the Water Heater: If the hot water smells but cold water doesn’t, it’s likely that bacteria is growing in the water heater.
+- Bacteria in your water heater: If your hot water smells but cold water doesn’t, it’s likely that bacteria is growing in your water heater.
 This can happen if the water isn’t being used, the heater has been turned off for a long time or the thermostat isn’t set high enough.
 The bacteria, while unpleasant to smell and taste, is generally not a health threat.
 Call a plumber to help you remove the bacteria.

-- Bacteria in the Well: If you have your own well and have ruled out the other sources, there may be bacteria in your well.
+- Bacteria in your well: If you have your own well and have ruled out the other sources, there may be bacteria in your well.
 You shouldn’t use the water until a professional plumber has tested it and shock chlorinated the system.

-If the water does smell, there could be bacteria in the well or reservoir/pressure tank.
-Contact a professional plumber to help you remove the bacteria.
+If the water does smell, there could be bacteria present in your well or water heater tank.
+Contact a professional plumber on our team to help you remove the bacteria.

-It’s rare for water to smell like fuel or gasoline, but it indicates a very serious problem.
-This odor is caused by water supply contamination from:
+It’s rare for water to smell like fuel or gasoline, and if it does, this indicates a very serious problem.
+This type of odor is caused by water supply contamination from: